MartinTschendel/BikeSharing/README.md

 2019-05-07: replaced values within column 'gender'

-2019-05-10: plotted trip time of males and females
+2019-05-10: plotted trip time of males and females in box plot "Trip Time (Seconds) of Males and Females"

+2019-05-12: removed 'unknown' from box plot "Trip Time (Seconds) of Males and Females"